Emmanuel-ManuGyamfi/give-me-some-credit/README.md

 ## Data Preparation & Feature Engineering

 - **Outlier Capping:**
-  - 'DebtRatio' capped at 5
+  - `DebtRatio` capped at 5
-  - Revolving utilization capped at 2
+  - `RevolvingUtilizationOfUnsecuredLines` capped at 2
-  - Late payment counts capped at 6
-  - NumberOfTime30-59DaysPastDueNotWorse capped at 6
+  - `NumberOfTime30-59DaysPastDueNotWorse` capped at 6
-  - NumberOfTime60-89DaysPastDueNotWorse capped at 6
+  - `NumberOfTime60-89DaysPastDueNotWorse` capped at 6
-  - NumberOfTimes90DaysLate capped at 6
+  - NumberOfTimes90DaysLate `NumberOfTimes90DaysLate` capped at 6
   - NumberOfDependents capped at 5
   - NumberOfOpenCreditLinesAndLoans capped at 30
   - NumberRealEstateLoansOrLines capped at 5